interactivereport/scRNAsequest/README.md

 # Close the vim text editor and source the file
 source ~/.bash_profile

-#To verify the installation, type the main program name, and the manual page will show up:
+#To verify the installation, type the main program name, and the following message will show up:
 scAnalyzer

 #Output: